JuergenLeber/ant_network_processor/README.md

 # ant_network_processor
 The ANT Network Processor reference design is provided as a drop-in example for the Nordic nRF5 SDK.
 You can find the original and unmodified source [here](https://www.thisisant.com/resources/nrf52-network-processor-source/).

+For the functionality and pinouts see **Appendix A** in the [D52 ANT SoC Module Series Datasheet](https://www.thisisant.com/assets/resources/D00001687_D52_Module_Datasheet.v.2.3_(Garmin).pdf)

 This version has been extended and updated to the newest SDKs and compilers.
-The project can be built either with Keil µVision5 or with the [Arm Keil Studio Pack (MDK v6)](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack) in Visual Studio Code on Windows, Mac OS and Linux.
+The project can be built either with Keil µVision5 on Windows only or with the [Arm Keil Studio Pack (MDK v6)](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack) in Visual Studio Code on Windows, Mac OS and Linux.

 It additionally supports building for Seeed XIAO nRF52840 boards with a special pinout configuration.
+See instructions [here](#packaging-for-uf2-seeed-xiao-sense-nrf52840-boards-with-special-adafruit-bootloader).

+If you're interested in how the project has been migrated from a Keil µVision project to a CMSIS Solution for Arm Keil Studio have a look at the [migration](migration.md) document.

-Close this repository into the 'examples\ant' folder of the nRF5 SDK (see [below](#required-downloads)) from Nordic Semiconductor.
+Clone this repository into the 'examples\ant' folder of the nRF5 SDK (see [below](#required-downloads)) from Nordic Semiconductor.
 Header files for the ANT SoftDevice should be copied to the appropriate folder in 'components\softdevice\'.
-Detailed instructions below.
+See detailed instructions below.

 SDK Compatibility:
 - nRF5 SDK v17.1.0

-Supported SoftDevice:
+Supported SoftDevices:
 - S212 v7.0.1 (ANT_s212_nrf52_7.0.1)
 - S340 v7.0.1 (ANT_s340_nrf52_7.0.1)